 proposed, but are already in use.
 A short list of

 these is: FlexRay; JASPAR, LIN, SAE J1850, AUTOSAR, MOST,

 and even the computer FireWire (1394) standard.
 MOST,

 wide usage in European cars.
 Toyota probably has already begun using a 25 Mbyte/s version of MOST in its Prius.
 Yes,

 in its revision 3 specifications will allow 150 Mbit/s networks.

 FlexRay is already in use on BMW's X5 and 7 series.
 FlexRay defines a dual-channel 10 Mbit/s data structure....and the channels can be used in a redundancy method.
-FlexRay use will be by, undoubtedly, since they are members of a FlexRay Consortium: BMW, GM, VW, Daimler-Chrysler, Boscjh, etc. As I write this in October, 2009, FlexRay is much more expensive than Can-Bus, but prices will be coming down.
+FlexRay use will probably (?) be used by BMW since they are members of a FlexRay Consortium: BMW, GM, VW, Daimler-Chrysler, Bosch, etc. As I write this in October, 2009, FlexRay is much more expensive than Can-Bus, but prices will be coming down.

 ***CAN (Can-bus) will likely be THE choice for most vehicle networking nodes until maybe year 2017 or tad beyond.
 This is my best guess.
 CAN works with SAE's J1850 Bus specification...which is widely used with OBDII.
 The SAE has various Bus specifications, that is only one.

 YES, that DOES mean that OBD readers MIGHT be